edverma/llm-writing-feedback/README.md

 Run the application with a target markdown file:
 ```
-cargo run --release --target-file path/to/your/file.md
+cargo run --release -- path/to/your/file.md
 ```